cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 By means of such functions, it can parse JSON, XML or other structured output formats.
 Flycheck includes some ready-to-use parsing functions for well-known output formats, such as Checkstyle XML.
 By parsing structured output format, Flycheck can handle arbitrarily complex error messages.
-Also, with regular expressions it uses the error patterns to split the output into tokens, and thus handles multiline messages just as well.
+With regular expressions it uses the error patterns to split the output into tokens and thus handles multiline messages just as well.

 Error message display